 As well as this, I was instrumental behind-the-scenes during last summer’s Euro 2016 tournament: editing a number of various pieces from different writers whilst getting involved in coverage, writing news and being an ever-present figure to help the competition run smoothly across the UK website.

-Having also written for a number of different sites and guest blogs in the past, including mini-pieces for Sports Lobster during the 2014 World Cup, I am currently a regular contributor to one of Arsenal’s biggest, most popular and successful websites – Daily Cannon.
+Having also written for a number of different sites and guest blogs in the past, including mini-pieces for Sports Lobster during the 2014 World Cup, I was a regular contributor to one of Arsenal’s biggest, most popular and successful websites – Daily Cannon.

-In addition to my work with Daily Cannon, I joined OOTB late in May of 2016 and am working with them to produce quality niche content – articles that captivate the footballing audience whilst making sure they stay to read more of my work in future, keeping an interest in some of the world’s most promising youngsters.
+In addition to my work with them, I joined OOTB late in May 2016 and am working with them to produce quality niche content – articles that captivate the footballing audience whilst making sure they stay to read more of my work in future, keeping an interest in some of the world’s most promising youngsters.

-Since 2011, I’ve learned plenty of new things and am hungry for more knowledge in my quest for success as my writing style has matured as I’ve grown up at an exciting time in sports across the world.
+Since 2011, I’ve learned a vast range of new things and am hungry for more knowledge in my quest for success as my writing style continues to mature as I’ve grown up at an exciting time in sports across the world.

 This is more of an article portfolio rather than a personal blog, with me plugging my best and highest-quality work.
 My specific niche revolves around youth football – as a budding enthusiast watching the world’s best young talents on a regular basis.